-Students enrolled in the PA Program are expected to be intellectually mature and socially conscious individuals.
-Those qualities felt to reflect the highest ideals of healthcare practice and ethical behavior within PA students include:
+Students enrolled in the Orthotics and Prosthetics Program are expected to be intellectually mature and socially conscious individuals.
+Those qualities felt to reflect the highest ideals of healthcare practice and ethical behavior for students in the O & P Program include:

 Students will personally complete all assignments, laboratory exercises, reports, and patient assessments identified as a requirement for any academic course or clinical experience.

 Students will consistently put the needs of the patient before their own.

 Information related to any scheduled examination or patient evaluation shall remain confidential unless otherwise authorized for discussion by the patient, an individual faculty member, or clinical preceptor.